 What is Cholesterol?

-Cholesterol is a waxy substance found in many of the foods that we eat and also in our body’s cells.
+Cholesterol is a waxy substance found in animal-based foods that we eat and also in our body’s cells.
 Our bodies need some cholesterol to function normally and can make all the cholesterol it needs.
-Cholesterol is used to make hormones and vitamin D. It also plays a role in digestion.
+Cholesterol in the body is used to make hormones and vitamin D. It also plays a role in digestion.

 There are three main types of cholesterol in the body: